James Corden addresses backlash from BTS fans: "I've never been on that side of the ARMY before"

 “I hope you know this, we absolutely love you and we love the entire ARMY,” he said.
 Corden also touched on how ARMYS can be a “true force for good”, noting that “they have supported charities that I support at home and they’re amazing”.

-BTS’ leader RM then assured the talk show host that for the group, the comments were water under the bridge.
+BTS’ leader RM then assured the talk show host that for them, the comments were now water under the bridge.
 “It’s alright, we appreciate your apology,” he said.